Zariski's multiplicity conjecture for quasihomogeneous hypersurfaces with non-isolated singularities: The multiplicity of the image of a finite map germ for the case

-Example \ref{exquasihomog} shows us that in general the answer to this question is negative.
-However, if we add the hypothesis that $f$ is finitely determined, then we show that Question $3$ has a positive answer, as we will see in the following lemma.
+Example \ref{exquasihomog} shows that in general the answer is negative.
+However, if we assume that $f$ is finitely determined, then Question $1$ has a positive answer, as we will see in the following lemma.